This post originally appeared on VICE Canada.

 "Weekends don't really exist for us," one of my new local pals explained to me dreamily.
 She was right: Within my first 48 hours in Whistler partying with her group of friends (whom she referred to as her "family"), I had already lost sense of what day it was, and was spending my nights sleeping on a futon with two other people.
 But once Friday of MLK weekend rolled around, I was brought back to reality.

 That first jolt came in the form of seeing a frat dude wearing nothing but a T-shirt, short shorts, and cowboy boots outside in January on Friday night.
 When I asked him why he chose such attire in this weather, he told me, "I'm just being athletic."
-Soon, I realized his outfit was a uniform of sorts that a bunch of American guys in the town were wearing.
+Soon I realized his outfit was a uniform of sorts that a bunch of American guys in the town were wearing.

 For a party town to exist, however, it needs a healthy supply of young people to work the nightlife scene.
-Beyond having to deal with the sometimes ridiculous behaviour of tourists, there's also the fact that Whistler is hella expensive.
+Beyond having to deal with the sometimes ridiculous behavior of tourists, there's also the fact that Whistler is hella expensive.
 People who inhabit the ski town love it enough that they're willing to deal with rent prices that rival Canada's most populous cities, as well as precarious living situations—such as having a literal closet as a bedroom or paying to share a bed with a stranger.
 (While I was there, I even saw multiple Tinder profiles being used to find accommodations.)

 And for those Whistler residents working in nightlife, with the appearance of dudes in cowboy boots and shorts, one of the biggest weekends of the year in Whistler had just started.

-"It's just hilarious dealing with them because some of the drink orders are so absurd… Everyone wants to do body shots, everyone wants to get on the bar," Scotty Mac, operations manager at MoeJoe's, a Whistler club, told VICE.
+"It's just hilarious dealing with them because some of the drink orders are so absurd… Everyone wants to do body shots, everyone wants to get on the bar," Scotty Mac, operations manager at MoeJoe's, a Whistler club, told me.
 "Every year, I have to teach hundreds of people how to do a Jagerbomb… You pass it to them, and they're like, 'What do we do?'"

 When I asked one if I could interview him about why they were in Whistler, he informed me of the following: "As a millennial, I don't provide my opinion for free."
 As this dude's friend Greg tried to interrupt him and offered to talk to me, frat bro number one kept inserting himself saying that he was "paying for someone's money for free" by talking to me.